switchupcb/disgo/_contribution/concepts/REQUESTS.md

 ### Disclaimer

 Discord expects the bot (user) to send a request until it succeeds _(as many times as necessary)_.
-So the per-route (user) rate limit is used to limit the number of requests _a user_ sends per second, while the per-resource (shared) rate limit is used to limit the usage of a resource _(to control the overall load on Discord's servers)_.
+So, the per-route (user) rate limit is used to limit the number of requests _a user_ sends per second, while the per-resource (shared) rate limit is used to limit the usage of a resource _(to control the overall load on Discord's servers)_.

 Per-resource routes depend on factors your bot can **NOT** keep track of.
-So the bot is only required to adhere to per-route rate limits.
+So, the bot is only required to adhere to per-route rate limits.
 In addition, experiencing `429 Status Codes` with the `shared` Rate Limit Scope Header does **NOT** count against you.

 Disgo helps the developer implement the above behavior through the `Request.RetryShared` field.
-When the `Client.Request.RetryShared` field of a bot is set to `true` _(default)_, the bot will send a request — within the per-route rate limit — until one is successful or until one experiences a non-shared 429 status code.
+- When the `Client.Request.RetryShared` field of a bot is set to `true` _(default)_,
+- the bot will send a request — within the per-route rate limit — until a request is successful OR until a request experiences a non-shared 429 status code.

 In any other case, the `Request.Retries` field can be set to control the number of times a request may be retried upon any failure.
 Implementing per-user per-resource route rate limits is possible using the `RateLimitHashFuncs` map _(see example)_, but not recommended.

 ## What is a Default Bucket?

+You can use a  **Default Bucket** when a rate limit is unknown by the application.
+So, you can use a Default Bucket when a request for a route has **NEVER** been sent.

 Discord utilizes a Token Bucket Rate Limit Algorithm for their rate limits.
-Unfortunately, Discord's specific implementation of this rate limit strategy does **NOT** allow the application to determine the rate limit of a **route** (HTTP Method + Endpoint) until a request with that **route** is sent.
-This results in a dilemma where you must determine whether to sacrifice performance or safety to send specific requests _(before those requests have ever been sent)_.
+Unfortunately, Discord's specific implementation of this rate limit strategy does **NOT** let the application determine the rate limit of a **route** (HTTP Method + Endpoint) until a request for that **route** is sent.
+So, you must determine whether to sacrifice performance or safety to send specific requests _(before those requests have ever been sent)_.

-A **Default Bucket** is used when a rate limit is **NOT** yet known by the application: In other words, when a request for a route has **NEVER** been sent.

 In Disgo, the `RateLimit.DefaultBucket` field represents the Default Rate Limit Bucket used for requests which operate at the per-route level.
 However, configuring Default Buckets for per-resource (n) routes is also possible _(see example)_.